-- i.
-Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (approvals are good for a period of two (2) years). - j.
+- I. Copy of approval letter from Housing Building and Construction (HBC), if applicable. - m.
 Applicants proposing water or sewer line extensions must identify areas for service that have a minimum average of six (6) customers per mile.
-This does not apply to Self-Help Public Facilities projects. - k.
-Estimated Project Schedule
+This does not apply to Self-Help Public Facilities projects. - n.
+Estimated Project Schedule.